Cart

 kubectl get svc -n cert-manager

-In order to use Cert-manager, you need a ClusterIssuer or Issuer.
-A ClusterIssuer defines a certificate issuer (e.g., Let's Encrypt) that can be used to generate TLS certificates for your entire Kubernetes cluster.
-An Issuer can only issue certificates for a specific namespace.
+To use Cert-manager, you’ll need a ClusterIssuer or an Issuer.
+A ClusterIssuer defines a certificate issuer (for example Let’s Encrypt) that can be used to generate TLS certificates for your entire Kubernetes cluster.
+An Issuer can only do this for a specific namespace.

 Step 1